CRISPR gene editing: Quality

 CRISPR has been used to develop higher quality crops, including improvements to physical appearance, flavor and aroma, texture, shelf life, and nutritional content.
 Pink, yellow, and purple tomatoes have been produced by using CRISPR to mutate genes involved in synthesizing pigments.
 CRISPR has also been used to decrease starch content in wheat, thus improving grain quality.
 In addition, soybeans have been modified using CRISPR to contain more heart-healthy monounsaturated fatty acids, like oleic acid.

 CRISPR technology has also been used to reduce the amount of allergens in foods.
 Wheat containing decreased levels of gluten, a common allergen and intolerance, has been developed using CRISPR.
 Researchers are also working to reduce allergens in soybean, peanut, and mustard using CRISPR-Cas9.

 Resistance to disease

 CRISPR has been used to develop plants with improved resistance to various diseases.
 Using CRISPR, cucumber, rice, and tobacco plants have been engineered with resistance to viruses.
 Wheat, rice, tomato, grape, and cacao have been modified for resistance to fungal diseases.
 Finally, rice, apple, and citrus fruits have been developed with resistance to bacterial infection.

 Gene therapy

 There are currently about 6000 known genetic disorders, most of which are currently untreatable.
 The role of CRISPR in gene therapy is to substitute exogenous DNA in place of defective genes.
 Gene therapy has made a huge impact and opened many new possibilities in medical biotechnology.

-Base editing

-There are two types of base editings: